Ayms/node-Tor/README.md

 ## Why is the complete version not public?

-The complete version does include the OP and OR parts, websocket protocol extension, socks proxy interface + all communications interface for both (tcp, http, tls, websockets), the OP inside the browser (+ everything that is required : crypto, websocket, array buffer, etc - see [iAnonym](https://www.github.com/Ayms/iAnonym) and proxy auto config mechanisms.
+The complete version does include the OP and OR parts, websocket protocol extension, socks proxy interface + all communication interfaces for both (tcp, http, tls, websockets), the OP inside the browser (+ everything that is required : crypto, websocket, array buffer, etc - see [iAnonym](https://www.github.com/Ayms/iAnonym) ) and proxy auto config mechanisms.

 Speechless to say that it's a huge and complicate work, but javascript's magic makes that the complete code is only about 3500 lines (non minified, certificates handling and TLS are not implemented for the browser part), the complete code with third party modules minified is about 4200 lines.